Dealing With Bias in Academic Research

 - Widen your range of possibilities: Try to take in account all the possible facts, variables and ideas that can have a point in your research.
 Don’t forget adding exceptions: omission bias is a common mistake.

 - Choose your vocabulary wisely: When writing, try to avoid ambiguous or too general words.
 For example, if your research shows that 60% of girls from 9 to 12 years old practice sports regularly, don’t write “Girls practice sports”.
 Be precise and focus on facts.
 In order to do that, avoid using too many adjectives or general nouns or pronouns.

 It is especially important to avoid generalization related to certain population segments, as religious or political groups.
-The fact of mentioning “women”, “Christians”, “Muslims” or “disabled”, for example, is considered a clear way of showing bias.
+The fact of mentioning “women”, “Christians”, “Muslims” or “disabled”, for example, is considered a clear way of showing bias in research.
 Instead of that, try to be precise: “50 years old married women”, “people who are diagnosed with a paralysis disorder”, etc. And last but not least: when your research is complete, check the notes you wrote when you started researching.
 How well did you manage your bias?
 Let us know in the comments section below!